 Yesika shares how one decision changed her New York Comic Con experience.

 I’m a newbie when it comes to ‘comic cons.’
-You might recognize me from Dorkly’s ‘People You Meet in a Convention’ infographic because I’m a living example of a clueless and awestruck fan.
+You might recognize me from Dorkly’s ‘People You Meet in a Convention’ infographic because I’m a living example of a clueless and awestruck fan surrounded by insane costumes like Smeagol and Daleks.
 I attended my first convention last year when I visited New York Comic Con.
 I was literally like a kid who drank too much Red Bull in a toy store.

 I didn’t dress up as anything during my first time.
-I was nervous that I wouldn’t do it right, so I decided to attend a con just to see how it’s like.
+I was nervous that I wouldn’t do it right and even though I’d seen some of the outfits from previous comic cons and on cosplay xxx sites, I didn’t trust myself.
+So I decided to attend a con just to see how it’s like.
 I marveled at all the cosplays regardless if they were simple or elaborate.
 So, I promised myself that I would cosplay the next time I attended comic con.
 I had all sorts of ideas in my head from Stormtrooper to a female version of Mass Effect’s Illusive Man.

 Sadly, life got in the way and I didn’t have enough time to devote to making my cosplay outfit.
 I eventually decided at the very last minute that I was not going to stress myself.
 This is supposed to be fun.
 I ended up going to this year’s New York Comic Con dressed in business casualI ended up going to this year’s New York Comic Con dressed in business casual.

 While I was disappointed at first, it ended up working out for me.
 One phone call changed everything.